An economical model for $B$-flavour and $a_\mu$ anomalies from SO(10) grand unification: The model

 The Pati-Salam and SM decompositions of the $\mathbf{10}_H$ are given as

-where the subscripts of the braces denote the corresponding gauge group, and we have set $Q=I_3+Y$. $H_1$ and $H_2$ are the up- and down-type Higgs doublets, as in the 2HDM that will be a part of our low-energy model.
-The Pati-Salam decompositions of the $\mathbf{126}$ are
+where the subscripts denote the corresponding gauge group, and we have set $Q=I_3+Y$. $H_1$ and $H_2$ are the up- and down-type Higgs doublets, as in the 2HDM that will be a part of our low-energy model.
+The $\mathbf{126}$ decomposes as

 The breaking sequence of the gauge symmetry of the model is schematically given as

 where we have used the notation